THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Monday, we got to meet the crew of Sail Pending, a Lipari.

-On Sunday we moved over to Lindbergh Bay, to be close to the airport.
+On Sunday we moved over to Lindbergh Bay, to be close to the airport to pick up a package.
 We spent two nights there, and it was time to get the hell out of there!!
+It was not a particularly pretty bay.

 We left Tuesday afternoon to motor sail to St Martin.
 Our next post will be all about the suck – our work we had to do, unexpectedly in the USVIs.